MICHELANGELO ANTONIONI’S L’ECLISSE

 Strange now to think of you, gone . . .

 L'eclisse (The Eclipse; Pronunciation of “eclisse”*) begins at the end.
 The opening scene concerns the breakup of Vittoria and Riccardo.
 Some two hours later this rupture is reprised when both Vittoria and her new lover, Piero, fail to meet at their appointed rendezvous at film’s end.
 We are, as it were, back where we started, the circle closed.
-Between these two endings, or perhaps better said—within the space enclosed by the circle—is a movie made by a man whose identity, like that of his film, remains uncertain.
+Between these two endings, or perhaps better said—within the space enclosed by a zero—is a movie made by a man whose identity, like that of his film, remains uncertain.

 L'eclisse has never been a popular film.
 Even Antonioni does not regard it as among his “favorite” films, and indeed, in a recent interview conducted with the aid of his wife, Enrica Fico, remarked, “. . . how crazy was I to shoot the end of L'eclisse?” (“. . . quando vedo ‘Deserto rosso’ mi rendo conto che è un film strano e mi dico, ‘Come sono stato pazzo!
 La stessa cosa la penso per la fine di ‘L'eclisse.’ ” [see A. Mattanza, bibliography]).
 After premiering on April 12 of 1962 at the Cinema Mignon in Milan (L’eclisse was shot in the latter half of 1961 between approximately 19 July and October), the film enjoyed little commercial success anywhere in the world with the notable exception of Japan.1 Alain Delon did not attend this Italian premiere, reprising his role as Piero and not showing up (Delon did attend the presentation of L'eclisse in Cannes on 7 May 1962).
-The Cinema Mignon was subsequently cut up into a “multiplex theatre” in 1999, renamed the “Excelsior,” which in turn was closed in 2007.
-L'eclisse was itself cut up from its very release, being 125 minutes long in Italy and 130 minutes in Cannes (The American Film Institute Catalog: Feature Films, 1961-1970, Part 2, [page 296]).
+The Cinema Mignon was subsequently chopped up into a “multiplex theatre” in 1999, renamed the “Excelsior,” which in turn was closed in 2007.
+L'eclisse was itself sliced and diced from its very release, being 125 minutes long in Italy and 130 minutes in Cannes (The American Film Institute Catalog: Feature Films, 1961-1970, Part 2, [page 296]).

 Marquee of Cinema Mignon, Milan